reframejs/reframe/docs/overview.template.md

 With Reframe, you can easily create
  - universal React apps (in other words apps with React Server-Side Rendering)
  - static React apps (in other words apps where all pages' HTML are rendered at build-time)
- - other kinds of React apps (mainly "browser-static apps" and "partial dynamic apps" which we will in the "The future of React is SRO" section)
+ - Server-side renderer React apps that load a minimal amount of JavaScript in the browser  (mainly "browser-static apps" and "partial dynamic apps" which we will in the "The future of React is SRO" section)
+ - every kind of React app

 Some benefits;
  - pages with minimal amount of JavaScript